ZCA/ZenPacks.community.Varnish3/README.rst

   * Added logic into the parser to handle conditions when multiple stats share the same name value
-  * Updated install method to work around `Trac Ticket 7551`_ and enforce an rrdmin of 0 on all DERIVE datapoints in the provied template.
+  * Updated install method to work around `Trac Ticket 7551`_ and enforce an rrdmin of 0 on all DERIVE datapoints in the provided template.
   * Added varnishd OSProcess

 Screenshots